Hair Test Terms Glossary

 Excessive Adrenal Effect (high Na/Mg ratio)

 This means the body’s energy-making response is excessive when it interacts with adrenal hormones.
 It would be similar to a car engine revving very fast when you only slightly step on the gas.
 It is part of an alarm reaction in the body and can correlate with a sped-up metabolism.
 This is one part of Fast Oxidation, the other part being an excessive thyroid effect.
-For more info, read our article about Fast Oxidation or see brief description below.
+For more info, read our article about Fast Oxidation or see brief description of Fast Oxidation below.

 Excessive Thyroid Effect (low Ca/K ratio)

 This is when Calcium (Ca) is lower than Potassium (K) on the hair test graph.
 Dr. Eck found that a low Calcium level speeds the thyroid and that a high Potassium level makes the cells of the body more sensitive to thyroid hormones.
 This means that the effect of the thyroid on the body is excessive or high.
 (It does not indicate Hyperthyroidism.
 That can only be diagnosed through your doctor with blood tests.)
 It would be similar to a car engine revving very fast when you only slightly step on the gas.
 It is part of an alarm reaction in the body.
 Thyroid hormones float around and interact with the cells of the body and act as signalers for the cells to make more energy.
 If the cellular response to thyroid hormones is increased, energy is being made too rapidly in the cells.
 A mild or temporary increase won’t usually cause symptoms, but a moderate to extreme prolonged increase creates imbalance in the body and can cause symptoms.
 This is part of Fast Oxidation, the other part being an Excessive Adrenal Effect.
-Please see “Fast Oxidation” below for more information or read our article about Fast Oxidation.
+Please see “Fast Oxidation” for more information or read our article about Fast Oxidation.

 In general use, oxidation is when oxygen interacts with another substance.
 In the body, oxidation is the process that occurs inside every cell when oxygen is combined with food and water to create energy (this is sometimes referred to as one’s metabolism).
 This process is controlled by the adrenal and thyroid hormones acting on the cells of the body to tell them how much energy to make.
 A Fast Oxidizer does this process at a faster than average rate.
 Mild Fast Oxidation is not a problem, but if the oxidation rate is too fast, it stresses the body, wears out the cells and leads to nutrient deficiencies and other problems.
 It is like an engine that runs way too fast all of the time, even when idling.
 Fats such as butter, oil, etc. convert to energy more slowly than carbohydrate foods like bread, pasta, sugar, etc. A Fast Oxidizer is converting food into energy too quickly, so a high-fat diet will cause a Fast Oxidizer to slow down a bit to a healthier rate.
 Carbohydrates and sugar convert more quickly so will cause a Fast Oxidizer to go even faster and increase the stress on the body (see “Stress” below).
 For more information, read our article on Fast Oxidation